travisgoodspeed/md380tools/docs/macos.md

     brew update
     brew upgrade
     brew install binutils libusb
-    brew cask install gcc-arm-embedded # This is where you get the arm cross-compiling stuff sudo pip2 install pyusb
+    brew cask install gcc-arm-embedded # This is where you get the ARM cross-compiling stuff sudo pip2 install pyusb

 ####Fix the environment statements:####